Want to find out if Duda is the right website builder for you?

 However, if you want total creative freedom or cheap prices, this isn’t the builder for you.
 Duda becomes a challenge to use if you try to push the limits of its templates too far, and it also has some of the most expensive starter prices on the market.

 If Duda hasn’t won you over, there are still plenty of alternatives.
-Wix gives you total creative freedom over your site, Squarespace has equally stunning designs, while Weebly has much more affordable starter plans.
+Wix gives you total creative freedom over your site, and Squarespace offers stunning designs to choose from.